zhh2005757/vscode-ros/README.md

 <!-- ## Data and Telemetry

-The ROS Extension for Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
+This extension collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.

 This extension respects the `telemetry.enableTelemetry` setting, learn more about [this option](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting). -->